These are the best places to hunt elk in North America.

 Another option for Roosevelt elk is to head north over the border to Canada.
 One of the biggest Roosevelt elk ever taken was a 9x10 monster scoring 427 inches SCI on Vancouver Island.

 British Columbia has plenty of public land options for this species.
 In order to hunt in Canada, residents of the U.S. are required to be accompanied by a guide.
 You are also required to purchase not just a hunting license, but a species license as well.
 The species license comes with a surcharge, so you're looking at a little over $300 Canadian for your tags.
+That is before figuring in the costs of an outfitter.
+Still, it's a great destination to go with your bow or muzzleloader.

 10. New Mexico